dart-archive/www.dartlang.org/src/site/codelabs/ng2/1-skeleton.markdown

 * The **Messages** view at the bottom of the screen reports the output from the pub commands.

-* The **editor** view, on the right, opens the `web/index.html` file.
+* The **editor** view, on the right, opens with the contents of the `web/index.html` file.

 * If the currently opened file passes analysis, a green checkmark
   <img src="images/WebStorm-checkmark.png">
   displays in the upper right corner of the editor view.
   If the code fails analysis, a yellow box
   <img src="images/WebStorm-warning.png"> displays.
-  Hover over the yellow (for warnings) or red (for errors) tic marks along the right edge of the editor view for more information.
+  Hover over the tic marks (yellow for warnings or red for errors) along the right edge of the editor view for more information.

 * **NOTE: The index.html file currently claims that `my-app` is an unknown tag.
 WebStorm is not yet current with the latest release